-Indicator Title % reduction in the local production of rail transport equipment Definition Reduce the import content in the rail transport equipment to support localisation and re- industrialisation (10% of R3 645 369 000 (total rail imports as of Dec 2024 - R365m per annum) Source of data Quarterly report signed off by the DDG: Sectors to DG Method of Calculation or Quantitative Assessment Means of verification Trade data analysis using official data sources Reports from rail related SOC's and suppliers Assumptions Timeous award of tenders Stakeholder buy-in and implementation Growth in aggregated domestic demand Timeous execution of projects Approval of the regulations under the Procurement Act Approval of the NIPP amendments Reporting by suppliers and procuring entities Adoption of strategic procurement approaches for strategic fleets (e.g. rails; overhead equipment; rolling stock and parts)

-Disaggregation of N/a
+Indicator Title % increase in the local production of rail transport equipment Definition Reduce the import content in the rail transport equipment to support localisation and re- industrialisation Source of data Quarterly report signed off by the DDG: Sectors to DG Method of Calculation or Assessment Quantitative Means of verification Trade data analysis using official data sources Reports from rail related SOC's and suppliers Assumptions Timeous award of tenders Stakeholder buy-in and implementation Growth in aggregated domestic demand Timeous execution of projects Approval of the regulations under the Procurement Act Approval of the NIPP amendments Reporting by suppliers and procuring entities Adoption of strategic procurement approaches for strategic fleets (e.g. rails; overhead equipment; rolling stock and parts) Disaggregation of Beneficiaries (where applicable N/a Spatial Transformation (where applicable) N/a Calculation Type Milestones achieved Reporting Cycle Quarterly Desired performance Target achieved

-Beneficiaries (where

-applicable
+Indicator Title Increase the growth of the Cannabis Industry by 10% per annum from a base of R14bn Definition Approval and implementation of Cannabis Commercialization Policy Source of data Submission from DDG: Sectors to DG Method of Calculation or Assessment Qualitative Means of verification Signed submission from DDG: Sectors to DG Assumptions Stakeholder buy-in and implementation Availability of budget Timeous approval by relevant structures (Economic Cluster, Cabinets and Executive Authority) Economic environment (Nationally and globally)is conducive Approval of the Cannabis for Private Purposes Regulation by Parliament and consequence Acts/ regulations by other Departments i.e. DoA, DoH , DoJ , DSTI Disaggregation of Beneficiaries (where applicable N/a Spatial Transformation (where applicable) N/a Calculation Type Milestones achieved Reporting Cycle Quarterly Desired performance Target achieved Indicator Responsibility ADDG Sectors Target achieved

+Indicator Title Development of the rail tariff reduction support programme Definition Rail tariff reduction support programme for strategic sectors approved by the accounting officer Source of data Annual submission with the proposals signed off by the DDG: Sectors to DG Method of Calculation Qualitative (as per milestones) or Assessment Means of verification Tariff and costs reports from rail related SOC's and suppliers Assumptions Stakeholder buy-in and implementation Implementation of Rail Policy Legislations and Strategies: National Rail Policy (May 2022) Roadmap for the Freight Logistics System in South Africa Economic Regulation of Transport Act (Act 6 of 2024) Railway Safety Act (Act No.30 of 2024) Updated rail Network Statements National Treasury writing off SOC's infrastructure cost- old debts Transnet Rail Infrastructure Manager's ability to raise or access funding/loans recover of all operating costs incurred in the efficient provision of services to train operating companies improve operational effeciencies Subsidies mechanism developed and provided to rail operators/customers to cover the portion of the cost Implementation of the Private Sector Participation Programme Support and approval of Joint initiative programme between Transnet and its customers (i.e Automotive, Mining houses, general freight and others) to undertake maintenance programme.
+Disaggregation of Beneficiaries (where applicable N/a

-Spatial Transformation N/a
+Spatial Transformation (where applicable) N/a

-(where applicable)

 Calculation Type Milestones achieved

-Reporting Cycle Quarterly
+Reporting Cycle Annual

-Desired performance Target achieved
+Desired performance Targets Achieved

-Indicator Title Increase the growth of the Cannabis Industry by 10% per annum from a base of R14bn Definition Approval and implementation of Cannabis Commercialization Policy Source of data Submission from DDG: Sectors to DG Method of Calculation or Assessment Qualitative Means of verification Signed submission from DDG: Sectors to DG Assumptions Stakeholder buy-in and implementation Availability of budget Timeous approval by relevant structures (Economic Cluster, Cabinets and Executive Authority) Economic environment (Nationally and globally)is conducive Approval of the Cannabis for Private Purposes Regulation by Parliament and consequence Acts/ regulations by other Departments i.e. DoA, DoH, DoJ, DSTI Disaggregation of Beneficiaries (where applicable N/a Spatial Transformation (where applicable) N/a Calculation Type Milestones achieved Reporting Cycle Quarterly Desired performance Target achieved Indicator Responsibility ADDG Sectors Target achieved

-Indicator Title Development of the rail tariff reduction support programme Definition Rail tariff reduction support programme for strategic sectors approved by the accounting officer Source of data Annual submission with the proposals signed off by the DDG: Sectors to DG Method of Calculation Qualitative (as per milestones) or Assessment Means of verification Tariff and costs reports from rail related SOC's and suppliers Assumptions Stakeholder buy-in and implementation Implementation of Rail Policy Legislations and Strategies: National Rail Policy (May 2022) Roadmap for the Freight Logistics System in South Africa Economic Regulation of Transport Act (Act 6 of 2024) Railway Safety Act (Act No.30 of 2024) Updated rail Network Statements

-National Treasury writing off SOC's infrastructure cost- old debts Transnet Rail Infrastructure Manager's ability to • raise or access funding/loans recover of all operating costs incurred in the efficient provision of services to train operating companies improve operational effeciencies Subsidies mechanism developed and provided to rail operators/customers to cover the portion of the cost Implementation of the Private Sector Participation Programme Support and approval of Joint initiative programme between Transnet and its customers (i.e Automotive, Mining houses, general freight and others) to undertake maintenance programme.
-Disaggregation of Beneficiaries (where applicable N/A Spatial Transformation (where applicable) N/A Calculation Type Milestones achieved Reporting Cycle Annual Desired performance Targets Achieved Indicator Responsibility ADDG Sectors
+Indicator Responsibility ADDG Sectors